Code-Institute-Submissions/lastmilestone/README.md

 10. Then there is two ways to deploy your project :

-    - In Heroku go back to Deploy ,scroll down to Manual deploy and press Deploy Branch or
+    - In Heroku go back to Deploy,scroll down to Manual deploy, and press Deploy Branch or

     - In GitPod push something (README.md etc) to GitHub

-    Go to Activity in Heroku's menu , in the Activity Feed you can see your project uploading/installing.
+    Go to Activity in Heroku's menu, in the Activity Feed you can see your project uploading/installing.